solrevdev/solrevdev.github.io/_posts/2020-01-22-links-do-not-open-google-chrome.md

 	`chrome://restart`

-This will restart all the Google Chrome processes and will generally fix this issue.
+This will restart all the Google Chrome processes and will generally fix this issue for a while.

 Success 🎉.